Archive-Puma/AestheticProgramming/README.md

 git clone https://github.com/cosasdepuma/aestheticprogramming.git aesthetic-programming && cd aesthetic-programming/
 ```

-All programs are commented and with a header similar to this one explaining how to compile them
+All NASM programs are commented and with a header similar to this one explaining how to compile them

 ```asm
 ;    _________________
 ;  //                 \\